valkey-io/valkey-doc/docs/data-types/probabilistic/hyperloglogs.md

 HyperLogLog is a probabilistic data structure that estimates the cardinality of a set.
 As a probabilistic data structure, HyperLogLog trades perfect accuracy for efficient space utilization.

-The Redis HyperLogLog implementation uses up to 12 KB and provides a standard error of 0.81%.
+The HyperLogLog implementation uses up to 12 KB and provides a standard error of 0.81%.

 Counting unique items usually requires an amount of memory proportional to the number of items you want to count, because you need